INDERECT

 future tense one uses the conditional tense.

-o Indirect speech: Dijo que terminaría la tarea.
-(He said he would finish the homework.)
+speech: Dijo que terminaría la tarea.
+(He said he would finish

 QUESTION SENTENCES

-§ The helping verb do from the direct speech construction is removed.
+helping verb do from the direct speech construction is

 type